What is Leaky Gut Syndrome ?

-The small intestine is the largest organ in your body.
-Two-thirds of your immune system is within it.
+The small intestine has the largest surface area of any organ in your body.
+[Ref] Two-thirds of your immune system is within it.
 The small intestine continuously activates itself by sampling the molecules that pass through the intestinal lining.
+[Ref]

 Cells linked together by tight junctions form our intestinal barrier.
 These junctions control what passes through into the bloodstream.
 The small intestine absorbs vitamins and nutrients through these junctions.
 Generally they remain tight enough to prevent the passage of any harmful compounds.